 We will publish a report with the screenshots from the winning intranets as well as the information about the project and design process.
 We also sometimes use the best screenshots in our conference presentations.
 Submit only material that you are willing to see published.
 The report will be read by tens of thousands of intranet professionals, so being published is a major PR opportunity for the winners, but the broad readership means that you should not submit any confidential information.

 Please submit answers in a MS Word document.
 Provide the following information:

-Basic features and description of user tasks the site
+- Basic features and description of user tasks the site supports

-Types of users the site supports and types of work they do
+- Types of users the site supports and kinds of work they do

-Approximate number of users the site supports, and geographic locations of those users
+- Approximate number of users the site supports and their geographic locations

 Part 2: Screenshots